martanto/DashVolcano/README.md

 # 2. Installing Packages

-To start the app, make sure you are within the DashVolcano.1.0. folder, that your virtual environment is activated, and type the following command (you need the data to be available before you use the app for the first time, see below, Downloading the GVP and GEOROC datasets):

-> python run.py

-This is the same command for Mac OS, Linux and Windows.
-Some packages are needed to run the app.
-If a package is missing, the app will not start, instead an error message will appear, giving the name of the package that is not found.
+The purpose of creating a virtual environment is so that you can then install specific versions of python packages, which will not interfere with other setups your computer may be using.
+Also python packages are often updated, and new versions may cause compatibility issues.
+Specific tested versions of packages will be installed in your virtual environment, to ensure the app runs smoothly.

-To install a missing package, still being within the DashVolcanon.1.0. folder with the virtual environment activated, the synthax is as follows for Mac OS, Linux and Windows (this is an example for the package dash, version 2.0.0, please adjust the name depending on the package which is missing):
+To install a python package, still being within the DashVolcanon.1.0. folder with the virtual environment activated, the synthax is as follows for Mac OS, Linux and Windows:

+> python -m pip install packagename==version

+For example, to install the package dash, version 2.0.0, type the following command:

 > python -m pip install dash==2.0.0

-The packages that are likely to be needed are:
+The following packages are likely to be needed, please install each of them using the same synthax (replace packagename==version by items in the list below, one by one):
 * dash==2.0.0
 * dash-bootstrap-components==1.0.0
 * dash-core-components==2.0.0